Local structural distortions drive magnetic molecular field in compositionally complex spinel oxide

-To quantify the effect of all differences shown in Fig. ~\ref{fig: Fig 3}, we performed fittings for the $A$ $K$-edge spectra ($A$ = Mn, Co, Ni, Cu and Zn) in every parent compound in the $k$ range of 2 to 14 \AA$^{-1}$ and the $R$ range of 1 to 4.5 \AA\ (details are in the Methods section).
-For the Cr $K$-edge, the $k$ range of 2 to 12 \AA$^{-1}$ and the $R$ range of 1 to 3.7 \AA\ were employed in fittings.
-The analysis considered structural symmetries determined by XRD.
-The best fits obtained for the Cr local structure in cubic ZnCr$_2$O$_4$, $A^5$Cr$_2$O$_4$ and tetragonal CuCr$_2$O4 are depicted in Fig. \ref{fig: Fig 4} (a)-(c).
-In the cubic model, a Cr cation has 6 O anions as first neighbors (Fig. \ref{fig: Fig 4} (d)), 6 Cr cations as second neighbors (Fig. \ref{fig: Fig 4} (e)), and 6 $A$ cations as third neighbors (Fig. \ref{fig: Fig 4} (f)).
-In the tetragonal model, six equal bond lengths in each case split into equal bond distances with coordination four and two, whose weighted average is plotted (denoted by closed circles) for easier comparison (for NiCr$_2$O$_4$ and CuCr$_2$O$_4$).
+{\bf Local structure around Cr:} For the Cr \textit{K}-edge EXAFS, we employed a \textit{k} range of 2 to 12 \AA$^{-1}$ and an \textit{R} range of 1 to 3.7 \AA\ for the fittings (see Fig. 4(a), Fig. S4, and Tables S2-S4 in the Supplementary).
+All analyses were performed considering the structure symmetries determined by XRD: tetragonal for CuCr$_2$O$_4$ and NiCr$_2$O$_4$, and cubic for the remaining parent compounds and $A^5$Cr$_2$O$_4$.
+In the cubic model, the Cr site has 6 O as the first neighbor, 6 Cr as the second neighbor, and 6 $A$ cations as the third neighbor.
+The bond lengths obtained from the EXAFS fittings have been shown in Fig.~\ref{fig: Fig 4}(b)-(d), respectively.
+In the tetragonal structure, the six equivalent bond lengths split into two distinct groups: four with one distance and two with another.
+Therefore, for NiCr$_2$O$_4$ and CuCr$_2$O$_4$, the weighted average (denoted by closed circles) is also plotted for easier comparison in Fig.~\ref{fig: Fig 4}(b)-(d).
 From the analysis, we could infer that the bond distances Cr-O (1.97 \AA), Cr-Cr (2.96 \AA) and Cr-$A$ (3.46 \AA) in $A^5$Cr$_2$O$_4$ are akin to that of CoCr$_2$O$_4$, ZnCr$_2$O$_4$ and also with the weighted average bond lengths of NiCr$_2$O$_4$.
 Consistent with the difference in lattice constant, these bond lengths are higher in MnCr$_2$O$_4$.
-Also, the average Cr-O and Cr-$A$ bond distances of CuCr$_2$O$_4$ are lower compared to $A^5$Cr$_2$O$_4$.
+In addition, the average Cr-O and Cr-$A$ bond distances of CuCr$_2$O$_4$ are lower than $A^5$Cr$_2$O$_4$.
+Since CuCr$_2$O$_4$ and NiCr$_2$O$_4$ exhibit tetragonal structures at 300 K, we attempted to analyze the Cr K-edge EXAFS of $A^5$Cr$_2$O$_4$ using tetragonal symmetry.
+However, this yielded unphysical fitting parameters (Table S6, Supplementary), signifying the absence of local Jahn-Teller distortions around Cr.